Blood Tests To Measure Growth Hormone

 Follow-up answer: We have a page that lists the normal range of various hormones in the body based on age.
 Please keep in mind these levels are what modern mainstream medicine considers "normal for age" without any intervention.

-We in anti-aging and functional medicine believe that each individual's normal hormone level should be the level at which that person's body functions optimally at.
+We in anti-aging and functional medicine believe that each individual's normal hormone level should be the level at which the body functions optimally.

 Normal Hormone Levels in Men and Women